drunkard/ceph-readable-doc/html/_sources/dev/seastore.rst.txt

 bytes, which would be expensive (or verbose) to express purely as a sequence of byte operations.
 As such, each delta indicates the type as well as the location of the corresponding extent.
-Each block type can therefore implement CachedExtent::apply_delta as appopriate.
+Each block type can therefore implement CachedExtent::apply_delta as appropriate.

 See src/os/crimson/seastore/cached_extent.h.
 See src/os/crimson/seastore/cache.h.